HPI-SWA-Lab/GazeTracker/README.md

 * [Frist prototype](https://docs.google.com/presentation/d/1-nI-6TA-7604qfjvKDztZV-Iyn9WVMYFZw6DR6xvjeY/edit?usp=sharing)
 * [Final state (for now)](https://docs.google.com/presentation/d/17QsNCRyb0Y6qT02to8RwM-eY7PlWv37mVEKUq0oiiHg/edit?usp=sharing)

+In 2016 we built a VM-Plugin to transfer the gaze data from the EyeX engine into Squeak to replace the dirty stdin-stdout-pipe hack.

 ## Setting up GazeTracker
-In order to have gaze coordinates information available in a Squeak image, we write information from a Tobii EyeX gaze tracker to stdout.
-This output is then piped into a process running a Squeak image.

 The setup requires on the hardware side
 * A Tobii EyeX